SECTARA™ WEBSITE AND SERVICE TERMS AND CONDITIONS

 4.4 Through the use of web services and application programming interfaces, the Service interoperates with a range of third-party service features.
 We do not make any warranty or representation about the availability of those features.
 Without limiting the foregoing, if a third-party feature provider ceases to provide that feature or ceases to make that feature available on reasonable terms, we may cease to make that feature available to you.
 For the avoidance of doubt, if we exercise our right to cease the availability of a third-party feature, you are not entitled to any refund, discount or other compensation.

-4.5 You acknowledge and agree that, notwithstanding anything else that may be stated on the Website or otherwise, we have the sole discretion to determine who may obtain access to the Services on a “Free Plan” basis.
+4.5 You acknowledge and agree that, notwithstanding anything else that may be stated on the Website or otherwise, we have the sole discretion to determine who may obtain access to the Services on a “Free Trial” basis.
 Without limiting the foregoing, we may refuse any user that we determine does not intend to use the Services for a genuine purpose.

 5. YOUR OBLIGATIONS